ILIAS-eLearning/ILIAS/templates/Readme.md

 ### Step 3: Switch to correct branch

-To Switch to the correct branch you have to change into the Skin-Directory and switch to the branch you need, e.g. release_10 for ILIAS 10.xx:
+To switch to the correct branch you have to change into the skin directory and switch to the branch you need, e.g. release_10 for ILIAS 10.xx:

 ```